Why Safety Matters so Much When Manscaping

 If you've ever had an ingrown hair, you know what we're talking about.
 Especially in the pubic region, your hairs are coarse and curly, which can spell an itchy, uncomfortable disaster if you don't tend to them correctly.
 If you shave long hair with a razor right away, the remaining hair will likely curl up and hide underneath your skin.
 This produces bumps, irritation, and sometimes even rashes.

-To prevent this problem, make sure you always trim your lower region first.
+To avoid this problem, make sure you always trim your lower region first.
 The Lawn Mower 2.0 was designed to clip your short-and-curlies in a way that doesn't cause them to get pulled or ripped from the roots.
 (Both of which are just as painful as they sound.)
 The trimming process also enables your razor to do the job it's supposed to do without leaving excess follicles that could otherwise shrink down below the surface of the skin.

 4. Shaved Balls Do No Good If They're Sweaty and Smelly